schell/aagol/README.md

 rules
 -----
-Users program lifeforms and watch them transition and transform.
+Users write programs and watch them transform the state of the world.
 It is similar to Conway's game of life.
 It consists of a number of parts:

     1. The server (the world):
         The world consists of a 2d grid of spaces in a given state.